bobbyjim/x16-corewar/README.md

     a operand: 12 bits
     b operand: 12 bits

+CC65 optimizes structures that are power-of-two sizes, so 4 bytes is the golden size.
+If I increased the size for whatever reason, I'd probably want to go straight up to 8 bytes and put the arena in banked RAM.
+However, that would take a performance hit, so I'd also want to put some logic up in assembly language.
+In other words, the whole effort would be a major update requiring a lot of effort.

-The operand size (signed 12 bits) limits the max core size to 4096 cells.
+The operand size (signed 12 bits) limits the memory window size to 4096 cells.
+I think that's okay.
+The arena/core is a bit short of 4K cells in size.

 # ARCHITECTURE